Cross-State Air Pollution Rule (CSAPR)

 The Cross-State Air Pollution Rule (CSAPR) requires states to significantly improve air quality by reducing power plant emissions that cross state lines and contribute to ozone and fine particle pollution in other states.
 In a separate, but related, regulatory action, EPA finalized a supplemental rulemaking on December 15, 2011 to require five states - Iowa, Michigan, Missouri, Oklahoma, and Wisconsin - to make summertime NOX reductions under the CSAPR ozone season control program.
 CSAPR requires a total of 28 states to reduce annual SO2 emissions, annual NOX emissions and/or ozone season NOX emissions to assist in attaining clean air standards.
-To speed implementation, EPA is adopting Federal Implementation Plans, or FIPs, for each of the states covered by this rule.
+To speed implementation, EPA adopted Federal Implementation Plans, or FIPs, for each of the states covered by this rule.
 EPA is encouraging states to submit State Implementation Plans (SIPs).

 - CSAPR Implementation letter to Designated Representatives (PDF 17pp) Updated November 21, 2014

 - Tools for States and Regions on the Clean Air Markets Division's (CAMD) Website

 - Emissions Monitoring Requirements under the Transport Rule Trading Programs (PDF 150 KB) Updated December 8, 2014

 - 2016 SIP Notification Letter Format (Word 29 KB) Updated December 8, 2014

 - CSAPR 2016 Allocations Template (Excel 49 KB) | Instructions (Word 31 KB) Updated December 8, 2014